mozayed007/arxiv-organizer/README.md

 arxiv_organizer
 ```

-You can also use the `--update-categories` flag to update the categories, and the `--directory` flag to specify the directory to process:
+You can also use the `--update-categories` flag to update the categories of articles (must be done initially for the first time), and the `--directory` flag to specify the directory to process:

 ```bash
 arxiv_organizer --update-categories --directory your_directory